-- A student is unable to successfully complete (pass) any developmental education course within three attempts. - A student received a prior academic suspension and his/her GPA falls below the step scale regarding good academic standing. - 3.
+- 1. A student received a prior academic suspension and his/her GPA falls below the step scale regarding good academic standing. - 2.
 A student fails to complete required work within 30 days of the beginning of a course in which he/she is enrolled.
 A Notice of Concern must be on file from the instructor indicating that the student has not completed any coursework within this time period or has not successfully completed (passed) enough work to receive a passing grade if the student remained in the class.

 The College reserves the right to academically dismiss any student whose level of achievement makes it inadvisable for the student to remain in school.
-Students who are academically dismissed may not attend classes in any future quarter, unless they apply for and receive Academic Amnesty.
-Readmission for developmental education academic dismissal may be considered earlier than the four year requirement if the student produces documentation of transferable college-level math and English courses which were completed following dismissal from Baker College.
-If a student requests Amnesty after four years and retakes COMPASS, he/she may be readmitted if COMPASS scores indicate that no developmental courses are needed.
+Students who are academically dismissed may not attend classes in any future quarter, unless they apply for and receive Academic Amnesty (See Academic Amnesty: Fresh Start Program).